Tara Subkoff: 1994–2000: Early acting work

-Imitation of Christ: 2001–2011
+2001–2011: Imitation of Christ

-In 2000, Subkoff began working on a project called Imitation of Christ with designer Matt Damhave, enlisting Chloë Sevigny as the project's creative director.
-Originally conceived as an art project, it has been described as "DIY art collective misconstrued as a luxury fashion label."
+In 2000, Subkoff shifted from acting and began working on a conceptual art project called Imitation of Christ with designer Matt Damhave, enlisting Chloë Sevigny as the project's creative director.
+The project has been described as a "DIY art collective misconstrued as a luxury fashion label."
+It took its name from Thomas à Kempis's fifteenth-century Christian devotional text of the same name, as well as a Psychedelic Furs song.
 Every piece of clothing in the line was sewn by hand and recycled from vintage, thrift and Goodwill shops.
-Subkoff created pieces of wearable art with her fashion shows which garnered her a cult following.
+Subkoff created pieces of wearable art with fashion shows which garnered her a cult following.
 Models who wore the pieces for runway shows included actress Scarlett Johansson.

-Reflecting on the line, Subkoff said: “We were talking about waste, throwing things away, and taking something that’s old and making it new again, putting the human hand back into a world that reeks of manufacturing.
+Reflecting on the line, Subkoff said: “We were talking about waste, throwing things away, and taking something that's old and making it new again, putting the human hand back into a world that reeks of manufacturing.
 It felt very appropriate to do that in 2000."

 Subkoff and Damhave created four collections together, and the shows were described as "guerilla-style, at least as much performance art as they were about [Subkoff's] refashioned, hand-sewn vintage clothes," with the project's earliest exhibitions taking place in a funeral parlor in the Manhattan's East Village.
 In 2003, she also collaborated with Bernhard Willhelm on a fashion collection inspired and authorized by Roberto Capucci.

 After Subkoff and Damhave parted ways, she continued to design pieces for the line through 2006.
 In 2007, Subkoff sold the label to Josh Sparks, the former chief executive of the Australian label Sass & Bide, for a reported $2 million.
 The following year, in 2008, the label went out of business.
-In 2012, Subkoff revived the label and began working on more pieces, shortening the brand name to simply "Imitation."
+That same year, Subkoff created four capsule collections for the women's fashion brand Bebe.
+The collections were successful, selling out within days, but Subkoff later reflected that she was dissatisfied with the collection, saying: "I missed the larger ideas," she said.
+“I missed creating art."